ApryseSDK/webviewer-collab-advanced-sample/README.md

 ### Set up environment variables

-To do this, copy the `.env.template` file and rename it to `.env` in the root of the project.
+To do this, copy the `.env.template` file and rename it to `.env.local` in the root of the project.

 The following environment variables are required: